EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/project-manager.md

 Create the job file(s):

-1. The Project Directory section shows the project directory on the Open OnDemand host where you can create job files.
+1. The Project Directory panel in the project dashboard shows the project directory on the Open OnDemand VM where you can create job files.
-1. Within Project Directory, click **Open in files app**.
+1. Within the Project Directory panel, click **Open in files app**.
-1. The File Manager will open.
+1. The [File Manager](../files.md#file-manager) will open pointing at the project's directory on the Open OnDemand VM.
 1. Click **New File**.
 1. Enter **Filename**: 'hello-world.sh'.
 1. Click **OK**.
-1. Click **...** drop-down menu by `hello-world.sh`, select **Edit**.
+1. Click the **...** drop-down menu by `hello-world.sh`, select **Edit**.
 1. A file editor browser tab will open.
 1. Add the following bash script: